researcher2312/flight-data-viewer/README.md

-# flight-data-viewer
+# Flight Data Viewer
-live data visualisation from wireless flight sensors
+Live data visualisation from wireless flight sensors.
+The data will be sent via bluetooth from wireless flight sensor.
+Window management is done in customTkInter.